bobfogg/station-update-patch-v1/README.md

 * daemonize LCD driver as systemd script  station-lcd.service
 * enable on boot; restart driver on crash;
 * reboot if i2c0 bus was modified or enabled

+## station-shut-2g-modem-off.sh
+* this shuts off the 2G modem which may cause issues when operating in certain network conditions

 ### manage systemd script
 `sudo systemctl [start|stop|restart|status] station-lcd`

 ### view station lcd log
 `journalct -u station-lcd`